 How to Crochet Rustic Farmhouse Pumpkins.
-Happy Thanksgiving Weekend Canada!
-I’m so excited to put out a new Free pattern for you!
+I’m so excited to put out a new Free crochet pattern for you!
 Read on to learn how to crochet Rustic Farmhouse Pumpkins.
-I’ve seen so many cute little pumpkins popping up in my feed lately that I finally decided jump in and make my own version.
+I’ve seen so many cute little pumpkins popping up in my feed lately that I finally decided to jump in and make my own version.
 I wanted a rustic farmhouse pumpkin with a knit look.
 Definitely bulky and quick with lots of texture.
-Our corn is getting combined as we speak and Fall decorating is in full swing!
+Our corn is getting combined as we speak, and Fall decorating is in full swing!

-with decorating the house, outdoor porch and our Farm sign.
+With decorating the house, outdoor porch, and our Farm sign.
 I think I enjoy Fall decorating almost more than Christmas.
-I’m just so drawn to the warmth of Fall colours.
+I’m just so drawn to the warmth of Fall colors.
 I knew the decorating was heading in the right direction when my teen daughter came home from school and texted me immediately MOM YOU MADE PUMPKINS!!!
-If you have a teen you know how hard they are to impress lol
+If you have a teen, you know how hard they are to impress.